 How to make oats uttapam

-- Heat a greased tawa, pour a ladle of batter and spread a bit.
+- Pour a ladle of batter and spread a bit to make a thick oats uttapam.

-- Serve oats uttapam with any chutney or pickle.
+- Serve oats uttapam with any chutney, podi or pickle.

 Method 1 – how to make instant oats uttapam